 You come for a simple drink.
 You leave with a head full of esoteric liquor factoids.
 That’s the greatness of the Rye House’s liquor-nerd bartenders, who are comfortable recommending an organic mocha stout one second and discussing a whiskey from 1962 the next.
-The tavern, run by the same people behind the Sala tapas joints, has a young, affluent customer base that recognizes the resource at hand and line up at the granite bar for boozy back-and-forth.
-Blob lamps emanate dim light like fireflies trapped in amber — you can hardly recognize the fellow in front of you — so prepare to guide yourself by sense of touch to the back room for a communal-table dinner that, despite Internet rumors, is not inspired by the cuisine of Pittsburgh.
-(Imagine a grizzled steel worker chasing beluga lentils around a plate with his fork!)
-Instead, there are kicked-up versions of a sloppy joe, grilled cheese, and crispy shrimp tacos, as well as one great Pittsburgh sandwich that’s stuffed with andouille, slaw, and French fries.
+The tavern’s customer base recognizes the resource at hand and lines up at the granite bar for boozy back-and-forth.
+Blob lamps emanate dim light like fireflies trapped in amber — you can hardly recognize the fellow in front of you — so prepare to guide yourself by sense of touch to the back room for a communal-table dinner that, despite internet rumors, is not inspired by the cuisine of Pittsburgh.
+(Imagine a grizzled steelworker chasing beluga lentils around a plate with his fork!)
+Instead, there are kicked-up versions of a sloppy joe, grilled cheese, and crispy fish tacos, as well as one great Pittsburgh sandwich that’s stuffed with andouille, slaw, and French fries.